TangoMan75/tangoman-gulp/README.md

 Enter `$ gulp watch` to start gulp listening to any change in your source directory and start working without worring about lauching tasks indiviually...
 Do a `$ gulp --prod` before you commit to clean the _dist_ directory, and apply specific _production_ tasks.
 (Notice double dash.)

- - `$ gulp assets`    : Copies all assets/vendor from your source folder into distribution folder.
  - `$ gulp clean`     : Deletes all files that are not minified in the dist folder.
  - `$ gulp concatcss` : Concatenates all .css files.
  - `$ gulp concatjs`  : Concatenates all .js files.
  - `$ gulp csscomb`   : Formats CSS.
  - `$ gulp dump`      : Dumps config and plugins variables in console.
- - `$ gulp imagemin`  : Optimize PNG, JPEG, GIF and SVG images.
  - `$ gulp inject`    : Injects minified js and css files into html.
  - `$ gulp mincss`    : Minifies CSS.
  - `$ gulp minjs`     : Minifies javascript.